Locations:

 Advertisement

-“A lot of people use NSAIDs (nonsteroidal anti-inflammatory drugs) during menstruation, so ibuprofen or naproxen,” she continues.
+“A lot of women use NSAIDs (nonsteroidal anti-inflammatory drugs) during menstruation, so ibuprofen or naproxen,” she continues.
 “Data shows that NSAIDs lower the threshold to activating mast cells, and actually worsen hives.
-They’re one of the drugs that we recommend people stop when they have chronic hives.”
+They’re one of the drugs that we recommend stopping when you have chronic hives.”

 While your hives may be triggered by your menstrual cycle, if you’re pregnant, there’s also a chance you may see a spike in your chronic hives.

-“We also know that about 30% of pregnant people will see a worsening of their hives during pregnancy,” adds Dr. Ishak.
-“But about 50% of pregnant people will see an improvement of their hives, so it can go either way.”
+“We also know that about 30% of pregnant women will see a worsening of their hives during pregnancy,” adds Dr. Ishak.
+“But about 50% will see an improvement of their hives, so it can go either way.”

 Progesterone hypersensitivity and chronic hives